History & Funding of the ICA

 Click for Phone List of ICA Divisions

-The Industrial Commission of Arizona (ICA) is a regulatory agency that was created in 1925 as a result of legislation implementing the constitutional provisions establishing a workers' compensation system.
+The Industrial Commission of Arizona (ICA) was created in 1925 as a result of legislation implementing the constitutional provisions establishing a workers' compensation system.

 The policy-setting body for the ICA is a five-member Commission whose members are appointed by the Governor and confirmed by the Senate to staggered five-year terms.
-The Commission oversees an Agency with approximately 270 employees and an FY16 operational budget of approximately $19.9 million.
-As a non-general fund agency, the Industrial Commission is funded by an annual tax on workers' compensation premiums that cannot exceed 3%.
+The Commission oversees an Agency with approximately 215 employees and an FY23 operational budget of approximately $20 million.
+As a non-general fund agency, the Industrial Commission is funded by an annual assessment on workers' compensation premiums that cannot exceed 3%.